turingschool/front-end-curriculum/lessons/module-2/oop-2-objects-and-prototype-chain.md

 With your partner, save all the data types that you can think of to variables.
 Using the console, check the `[[prototype]]` link via the dunder-proto.

 - What similiarties do you notice across data types?
 What differences?
-- Why do we say "everything is an object" in JavaScript?
+- Can we say "everything is an object" in JavaScript?
 </section>

 <section class="checks-for-understanding">